-Aaaah, Paris has it all.
+Feel like a trip to Paris with kids?
+Good idea, because Paris has it all.
 Great atmosphere, fabulous museums, good food and a whole bunch of streets to stroll in, one more picturesque than the other.
 Nowhere in the world you can find so much charm packed in one city.
 And what’s more: it’s a work in progress.
 Despite its rich offering in historical sites, the City of Light is also a vibrating, innovating and surprising place.
-Let’s go and fall in love.
+May we present: our toptips for a great trip to Paris with kids.

 We made a guide to discover Paris with kids during a weekendtrip (or two, three, five?).
 This being said, many of the places we selected are interesting for everyone, not just for families, so you might as well use this guide when you are visiting without offspring.
 For your convenience we broke it down into neigborhoods or quartiers.
 Interested in more hotspots and must-sees?
 You can find them in the travelguide 360° Parijs we made for Belgian publishing house Lannoo.